WHO IS SEÑOR SCARY?

 Emails are not distributed, sold, or used for any marketing purpose.

-Isn’t Halloween just for kids?
+Isn’t Halloween just for kids!?

-Sam and me at Midsummer Scream 2019
+Sam and Señor Scary at Midsummer Scream 2019

 Why is Halloween so popular?

 Halloween is a fun holiday without personal obligations: candy, costumes, and decorations, instead of traveling, forced family time, extensive meal prep, and expensive gift-giving.
 There’s a mysterious aspect to Halloween where, for one night, your wild and wicked inhibitions can be set free without judgement.
 Be scary, be sexy, be butch, be femme, be a hero, or just let your freak out.